 - To provide information about products and services you have requested / contractual performance.

 - To provide further, related information and ongoing news updates in relation to the identified area of interest / legitimate interest

-- Personal contact information provided through website forms, trade shows or any other means; retained for 8 years
+- Personal contact information provided through website forms, trade shows or any other means.

 We will take reasonable steps to ensure your personal data is accurate and kept up to date.